Lulzx/discover/README.md

 ## Goals

-- implement a search engine for telegram history export (json)
+- [x] implement a search engine for telegram history export (json)
-- index message text in posts and scraped content from links found
+- [x] index message text in posts and scraped links from content found
-- use bot as an interface to show results of the entered query
+- [x] use bot as an interface to show results of the entered query
-- control over the fuzzy search algorithm, typo tolerant search
+- [ ] control over the fuzzy search algorithm, typo tolerant search
-- the ability for bot to search in multiple channels at once
+- [ ] the ability for bot to search in multiple channels at once

 ![post frequency](/results/post_freq.png "post frequency")